davhunt/app-segment-tracts-between-multiple-regions/README.md

 ## Output

-The main outputs of this App is a 'track.tck' file, a folder called 'tracts' containing .json files for each tract, an 'output.mat' containing the classification structure, and a text file called 'output_fibercounts.txt' which contains information regarding the number of streamlines in each tract.
+The main outputs of this App is a 'track.tck' file, a folder called 'tracts' containing .json files for each tract, an 'classification.mat' containing the classification structure, and a text file called 'output_fibercounts.txt' which contains information regarding the number of streamlines in each tract.

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.